ntrtd/d365-agent/docs/application_architecture.md

         *   Manages user sessions and conversation state.
         *   Executes defined Agent Flows/DAGs (YAML) based on user intent or triggers.
         *   Interprets user requests and decides which tools/flows to invoke.
-        *   Communicates with the MCP Hub via the MCP protocol (JSON-RPC 2.0 over HTTP/SSE) to call tools, initiated by an `initialize` handshake to discover capabilities.
+        *   Communicates with the MCP Hub via the standardized Model Context Protocol (MCP), typically using the efficient **Streamable HTTP** transport (handling JSON-RPC 2.0 messages and Server-Sent Events over a single connection) to call tools and access resources.
+This starts with an `initialize` handshake to discover the server's capabilities.
         *   Orchestrates the execution sequence based on the selected Agent Flow/DAG, potentially using Planner-Executor or Graph-based execution patterns managed by the service.
         *   Formats LLM responses for the Presentation Layer.
     *   **Agent Flows/DAGs:** YAML definitions specifying the sequence of steps (LLM prompts, MCP tool calls via `tools/call`, MCP resource access via `resources/read`, conditional logic) for specific business processes, organized by D365 module (e.g., `AR_CheckCredit.yaml`, `SCM_CreatePO.yaml`).

 4.  **Business Logic & MCP Layer (MCP Hub Service):**
-    *   A stateless service hosted on **Azure Container Apps**.
-This is generally preferred over Azure Functions for MCP hubs due to native support for long-running requests, Server-Sent Events (SSE) for streaming progress/results, KEDA-based autoscaling, and easier management of dependencies and Managed Identity contexts.
+    *   A potentially stateful service hosted on **Azure Container Apps**.
+While often designed stateless per request, Container Apps' support for long-running requests, session management (inherent in MCP transports like Streamable HTTP), KEDA-based autoscaling, and easier dependency/identity management makes it suitable for robust MCP Hubs.
-    *   **MCP Server Implementation:** Implements the MCP specification.
-Listens for JSON-RPC 2.0 requests (typically on a single `/mcp` HTTP endpoint) from the AI Agent Service.
-Handles the `initialize` handshake to advertise available `tools`, `resources`, and `prompts` (with JSON Schema definitions for type safety).
-Executes `tools/call` requests by routing them to the correct tool implementation.
-Streams results and progress updates back using HTTP+SSE if necessary.
+    *   **MCP Server Implementation:** Built using the **`@modelcontextprotocol/sdk` (TypeScript SDK)** which simplifies implementing the MCP specification.
+        *   Utilizes the `McpServer` class from the SDK to handle the protocol lifecycle, message parsing, and routing.
+        *   Employs the **`StreamableHTTPServerTransport`** provided by the SDK, listening for MCP requests (typically on a single `/mcp` endpoint).
+This transport efficiently handles both client-to-server requests and server-to-client notifications (like progress updates) over a single HTTP connection, aligning with the latest MCP specification versions.
+        *   The SDK manages the `initialize` handshake, advertising available `tools`, `resources`, and `prompts`.
+        *   Uses libraries like **`zod`** (integrated with the SDK) for defining and validating the input/output schemas (arguments/payloads) of tools and resources, ensuring type safety.
+        *   Executes `tools/call` or `resources/read` requests by invoking the corresponding registered functions.
     *   **D365/External Client Adapters:** Contains typed clients or wrappers for interacting with D365 OData/APIs and external system APIs.
 Handles authentication token acquisition (using Managed Identity via Entra ID) and caching.
 Implements retry logic for transient API errors.
-    *   **Tool Implementations:** Code implementing the specific actions exposed as MCP tools (e.g., `get_trade_price`, `create_sales_order`).
-Contains the business logic that interacts with backend systems via the client adapters.
+    *   **Tool Implementations:** TypeScript functions registered with the `McpServer` instance.
+These functions contain the business logic that interacts with backend systems via the client adapters (e.g., `get_trade_price`, `create_sales_order`).
-    *   **Instance/Company Router Logic:** Selects the correct D365 instance/company endpoint and authentication context based on parameters passed in the MCP tool call (`company`, `instance_url`).
+    *   **Instance/Company Router Logic:** Selects the correct D365 instance/company endpoint and authentication context based on parameters passed in the MCP tool/resource call (`company`, `instance_url`), often validated via the `zod` schema.

 5.  **Backend Systems (Data Plane):**
     *   The actual Dynamics 365 instances (FO, AX, CE) exposing OData or custom APIs.